By-Name Lists

 Further information and resources to support your work in developing and improving coordinated access and prioritization processes can be found on the Coordinated Access page of this website.

-Leveraging By-Name List Data to End Homelessness
+Leveraging By-Name Data to End Homelessness

 Webinars and Videos